 Our final ‘act’ was the dessert, which comprised an unusual ‘bridge’ between the savoury dishes and the mango pudding that followed, consisting of three balls of tofu and a grape skewered on a stick.

-This Japanese feast costs just 24,90 euros a head and is certainly worth the money for the cuisine, the fun of eating it, and authentic experience.
+This Japanese feast costs just 24,90 euros a head (at time of writing) and is certainly worth the money for the cuisine, the fun of eating it, and authentic experience.
 We shall return.

-These weekly Japanese dinners start again from October 2017.
+These weekly Japanese dinners start again from October 2017: every Friday from October 20th to December 8th.

 Book by phoning +34 654 048 474 or emailing firstname.lastname@example.org